sonofagl1tch/AWSDetonationLab/README.md

   - cloudformation does not support this feature currently
 - route53 DNS
   - currently requires a public domain to be registered to be used so i cut it for cost reasons
+- VPCFlow without lambda function
+  - cloudformation does not support this feature currently

 # additional considerations
 creating an AMI with encrypted volumes.
 I do this and modify the cloudformation template included in this repo to point to my private AMI versions for usage so all systems have full disk encryption.